 (a) Employee hereby assigns to Employer all of Employee's rights, title, and interest (including, but not limited to all patent, trademarks, copyright, and trade secret rights) in and to all Work Product (as defined below) prepared or developed by Employee, made or conceived in whole or in part by Employee within the scope of Employee's employment by Employer, or that involve the use of Confidential Information or Trade Secrets within six (6) months thereafter.
-Employee further acknowledges and agrees that all copyrightable Work Product prepared by Employee within the scope of Employee's employee's employee's employee's employee.
+Employee further acknowledges and agrees that all copyrightable Work Product prepared by Employee within the scope of Employee's employee's employee's employee are "works made for hire" and, consequently, that Employer owns all copyrights thereto.